Sweet (gamer): Return to Korea

-At an unknown point of time in 2007 he moved back to South Korea, which drastically improved his ability to compete in on line competitions as China's net is famously weak towards the outside world and South Korea's famously strong.
+At some point in 2007, he moved back to South Korea, which improved his ability to compete in online tournaments due to South Korea's stronger internet infrastructure compared with China.

 He qualified for the Battle.net Season IV finals in Cologne, Germany which were seen as a continuation of a series of tournaments of which the Blizzard Worldwide Invitational is a part of, thus making him the defending champion of the event.

 He finished among the top of the event by taking fifth place.
 Throughout the remainder of the running season he has shown results along those lines, finishing among the best of the attendees but not entering top three.
 For instance he took fourth place at Game-X in Moscow, Russia and seventh at the World Series of Video Games stop in Wuhan, China.
 He retired in April 2008 due to his obligation to serve his military service.